filip-husnik/protist-genomics/README.md

 /opt/trinityrnaseq-Trinity-v2.4.0/Trinity --seqType fq --left out.R1.fq.gz --right out.R2.fq.gz --CPU 16 --full_cleanup --output default_trinity --max_memory 150G
 ```

-# Repeat finding and masking
+# Repeat finding and soft masking

 Repeat masking will in most cases increase gene prediction accuracy.
 It reduces prediction of false genes in repetitive and low complexity genome regions.
 However, it's always useful to compare gene prediction between an unmasked and masked assembly to see any negative effects (for example, masking of real genes in gene-rich and repeat-poor genomes).